6–7 June 2026 · Aurrie Mor, Lower Largo, Fife

 We are involved in several ongoing projects with a focus on art.
 These include the Triptych Project (led by us), the national Beach of Dreams project, and Edinburgh Shoreline's 100 Species project.

-We run weekly Science Saturdays in Largo library, engaging with the community and focusing on marine and coastal learning.
+We run three Science Saturdays in collaboration with the Largo library and community hub, a year-round series that coincides with the school terms, engages with the community, and focuses on marine and coastal learning.

 We collaborate with and serve as a water temperature monitoring site for the CCTBON study, which aims to investigate the link between water temperature and local biodiversity.